Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 Charlie is Linklaters Senior Partner and Chairman and is a leading high-end M&A practitioner.
 He is passionate about creating a culture that supports good mental health in a demanding environment.
 Most recently he championed the introduction of an onsite psychologist service in Linklaters London office.

-Global Head of Commercial, Innovation and Technology Legal & Wellbeing Leader at Barclays
+Global Head of Commercial, Innovation and Technology, Legal & Wellbeing Leader at Barclays

 David leads the Global Commercial, Innovation and Technology Legal team in Barclays and leads the Legal Department’s work on Wellbeing.
 He qualified as a barrister after getting his law degree from Reading University and a Master of Law degree from Cambridge.
 He is chair of trustees of a counselling charity in Suffolk, a Governor at Goodenough College in London and on the board of Now Teach.

-Barrister and Coach
+QC Barrister and Coach

 Knowledge Lawyer, Freshfields Bruckhaus Deringer